-If you’ve been laid off from an equities role at one of these firms, it will be exceedingly tough to get a similar job at another large bank.
-But you need not stay unemployed for long.
-Here are some alternative careers for ex-bank equities professionals in Asia.
+If you’ve been laid off from Deutsche’s Asian equities team, it will be exceedingly tough to get a similar job at another large bank.
+But you need not stay unemployed for too long.
+Here are some alternative career options – if you’re prepared to take a pay cut.

-Traders who can also program could be considered for automated or quant trading roles.
-“The need for traders with skills in signal development, coding and programming in languages like C++ or MATLAB has not gone away,” says Ed Goh, a principal consultant in sales and trading at recruiters Selby Jennings in Singapore.
+Traders who can also program might be considered for automated or quant trading roles.
+“The need for traders with skills in signal development, and programming languages like C++ or MATLAB has not gone away,” says Ed Goh, a team lead in sales and trading at recruiters Selby Jennings in Singapore.
 “These technical roles require serious quantitative skills, but boutique shops often offer negotiable profit-share schemes, so there’s a high potential upside.”